 4. Brave the Storm

-Why let a little rain get in your way?
+Why let a little rain get in your way of exploring Perth’s places of interest?
 Popular walking tour company Two Feet & A Heartbeat says their tours will go on, be it “rain, hail, or shine.”
 After all, as they put it, “There is no such thing as bad weather, only inappropriate clothing.”
 Book a tour with them to cover the requisite Perth City attractions, or to explore the nearby Fremantle.

 To meander through the eclectic port city of Fremantle at your own convenience, refer to the self-guided tour for rainy days, known as the Umbrella Trail.
 “Grab your mother, brother, lover, BFF or go solo but don’t hibernate in the wet weather, get out and explore Freo,” is the advice of the locals.
 “Don’t forget your umbrella!”